Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 :pencil2: Make a variable containing the path of a directory or a file that exists in your filesystem.
 Make a test that checks whether the path is a directory or a regular file.
 Print `Directory` if the path is a directory, or `File` if the path is a regular file.
 Create a script that you can run to check the status of the path currently stored in your variable (e.g. `./filecheck.sh`).

-:star: Bonus: Instead of storing the path of the file or folder you want to check, can you pass it inn as a parameter to the script?
+:star: Bonus: Instead of storing the path of the file or folder you want to check, can you pass it inn as an argument to the script?
 (E.g. `./filecheck.sh /home/myfolder`).

 :star: Bonus: Are you able to use the variable containing the file or directory, printing the path of the file in the output?
 E.g. `"/home/root/file.txt" is a file`.